 Most so-called supernatural beings have possible scientific explanations.
 I believe that ghosts, for example, are restless spirits that have unresolved issues or other unfinished business on earth.
 You may have heard of those haunting ghosts that make regular appearances in the same place (usually where they actually died) and do exactly the same thing each time.
 One explanation that seems plausible to me is that they are manifestations of some sort of ethereal recording, if you will, that merely replays itself over and over again.
 It’s sort of like a hologram.

-The same can be said of religiously-devout parents who talk to God on a regular basis and claim Jesus to be their good friend, but will turn right around and try to convince their young daughter that her “imaginary friend” is not a real entity and only in her head.
+There are your religiously-devout parents who talk to God on a regular basis and claim Jesus to be their good friend, but will turn right around and try to convince their young daughter that her imaginary friend is not a real entity and only in her head.
 “So, Mommy, you can have your fantasy confidante, but I am not allowed to have my own?
 That’s not fair!
 The thing is, though, my friend is real–she is standing right over there.
 Where is this Jesus guy of yours that you talk to all the time?”
 (Ooh, shade!)

 I have only a casual interest in astrology.
 I think that there is something to it as a science, but I don’t take it too seriously.
 I don’t let the stars rule my life, by any means.
 I believe that there is something to personal biorhythms, though.
 I’ve done my chart periodically, and they have been amazingly accurate.
 I truly believe in what I call “karmic justice,” that what goes around, comes back around.
 Therefore, I am not a vengeful person.
 I don’t need to be.
 If someone does me wrong or causes me harm, I don’t bother to seek revenge.
 I just sit back and wait for them to get theirs.
 And they always do too, somehow.